 Cytomegalovirus is commonly seen in those with AIDS.
 The patients CD 4 count is low and they are immunocompromised.
 Areas of the retina can have necrosis, hemorrhages and atrophy.
 Treatment consists of antivirals and referral to a specialist.

-As a provider at Metrolina eye, I am well trained in diagnosing these diseases and ordering appropriate blood work with the assistance of primary care providers.
 If you have any of these symptoms or already have these conditions, please call Metrolina eye to schedule an eye examination today.
-I would be more than happy to be your eye care provider.